 - Provides leadership of events committee to plan and conduct events and meetings, holiday parties, and other activities for tenants.*

-- Support client to work toward goals as stated in Individual Service Plan in coordination with Case Manager.
+- Support individual clients to work toward goals as stated in their Individual Service Plan in coordination with Case Manager.
 Provide coaching to reduce barriers and capitalize on successes.*